-In the case of Small Group Leader #3, Brandon has an opportunity for further sharing of his life situation as the leader invites him to think more deeply about his frustrations and to share them.
-Brandon may not have realized this is a pain point for him, or he may have been waiting to unleash a deluge of thoughts and feelings on the subject.
+In the case of Small Group Leader #3, Maria has an opportunity for further sharing of her life situation as the leader invites her to think more deeply about his frustrations and to share them.
+Maria may not have realized this is a pain point for her, or she may have been waiting to unleash a deluge of thoughts and feelings on the subject.